barryvdh/laravel-ide-helper/readme.md

 ];
 ```

-Afyer you run ```php artisan ide-helper:generate```, it's recommended (but not mandatory) to rename `config/app.php` to something else until you have to re-generate the docs or after passing to a production enviroment.
-Lumen 5.1+ will read this file for configuration parameters if it is present, and may overlap some configurations.
+After you run ```php artisan ide-helper:generate```, it's recommended (but not mandatory) to rename `config/app.php` to something else until you have to re-generate the docs or after passing to production enviroment.
+Lumen 5.1+ will read this file for configuration parameters if it is present, and may overlap some configurations if it is completely populated.

 ### License